AurelBec/ML-maritime_classification/README.md

 Use tensorflow and kera librairies<br /><br />

-data_sets need to contain folders named with the name of the class the pictures inside belong<br />
+data_sets need to contain folders named with the name of the class the pictures inside belong like :
-*ex :
   - *training_set/*
     - *cats/*
       - *img1*